Director of Learning, Teaching, and Assessment

-Kem Saichaie, Ph D., is Associate Director in the Center for Educational Effectiveness (CEE).
-He leads the Learning and Teaching Support unit of CEE.
-Kem works with faculty and graduate students across disciplines to integrate evidence-based pedagogical practices into traditional, hybrid, and online learning spaces.
-Kem has taught courses at UC Davis, University of Massachusetts-Amherst, University of Minnesota and University of Iowa.
-Kem’s experience in higher education includes roles in academic technology, admissions, instructional development, and as a faculty member.
+Kem Saichaie (he/him) is the Interim Director and the Director of Learning, Teaching, and Assessment for the Center for Educational Effectiveness in Office of Undergraduate Education (UE) at the University of California, Davis (UC Davis).
+Kem is a First-Generation college student in the United States.
+He works with faculty and graduate students across disciplines to investigate evidence-based pedagogical practices and integrate them into face-to-face, hybrid, and online learning spaces.
+Kem’s experience in higher education includes roles in academic technology, admissions, educational development, and as a faculty member.

-Saichaie earned a PhD Higher Education and Student Affairs from the University of Iowa.
+Kem earned a PhD Higher Education and Student Affairs from the University of Iowa.
+He was named an American Education Research Association (Division J – Postsecondary Education) Emerging Scholar in 2012.
 Prior to work in education, Kem spent nearly a decade working in mass media.